ozyurtf/cpu-scheduler/README.md

 Suspend <--- Blocked
 ```

-In the six-state model, we fixed the issue that we mentioend in five-state model by adding a new state.
+In the six-state model, we fixed the issue that we mentioend in five-state model by adding the **Suspend** state.

-But now the issue is: how to decide if we should bring a brand new process to the main memory or if we should bring a process from the suspend queue ?
-In addition, CPU doesn't know which process in the suspend queue is ready for execution and which process is not.
-And because it doesn't know this, it may try to take a process in suspend queue that is still waiting for an event completion and try to execute that process.
+But how we can decide if we should bring a brand new process to the main memory or if we should bring a process from the suspend queue ?

+In addition, CPU doesn't know which processes in the suspend queue are ready for execution and which processes are not.
+Because it doesn't know this, it may try to take a process in suspend queue that is actually still not ready to be executed.

-To avoid this, we can divide suspend state into two new states: **Ready - Suspend**, and **Blocked - Suspend**
+To avoid this, we can divide the suspend state into two new states: **Ready - Suspend**, and **Blocked - Suspend**

-- **Ready - Suspend**: This state means that the process is currently in the disk and ready for execution.
+- **Ready - Suspend**: This state means that the process is currently in the disk and it is ready for execution.
-- **Blocked - Suspend**: This state means that the process is currently in the disk but still waiting for an event completion.
+- **Blocked - Suspend**: This state means that the process is currently in the disk but it is still waiting for an event completion.

-When we introduce these two states and remove the **suspend** state, the new model will have seven states in total and we call this **Seven-State Model**.
+When we introduce these two states and remove the **suspend** state, the new model will have seven states in total and we call this **seven state model**.

 **!Slides 32-33 are skipped!**

-## Multiprogramming
+### Multiprogramming/Multiprocessing

 In multiprogramming, there are multiple processes that are residing in the memory and sharing the resources such as CPU and memory space.
 And therefore CPU can be able to switch from one process to another process quickly.
 It lets processes to use the CPU when it would otherwise become idle because having multiple processes in the memory and switching between them is a great way to prevent the CPU being idle, keep it busy, and as a result obtain higher throughput.